 Cheese Mats or sushi mats are used for draining and air drying cheese.
 They are only necessary if you are making hard cheese.

 A proper cheese press is used to put a certain amount of pressure on the cheese to press the whey out of the curds.
 The amount of pressure used depends on the type of cheese and it’s increased at slow increments throughout the pressing process.

 I don’t have a cheese press, so this exact science of pressure is more about figuring out how much weight I can balance on top of the follower.
 I usually use a combination of canned food and cast iron cookware.
 The goal is to just approximate the required pounds of pressure by using pounds of weight.

-For example, if I need 10 lbs of pressure, then I pile up about 10 lbs of canned food on top of my follower.
+For example, if I need 10 lbs of pressure, then I pile up about 10 lbs of weight on top of my follower.
 The only downside is that I really can’t get up to the required amount of pressure for hard cheeses, however, I do get pretty darn close.
 To help with the balance, I usually set up my press on the floor in the corner of my dining room, so even if it does come crashing down it won’t do too much damage.

 I have a closet that is on an exterior wall of my home that has a “cave-like” temperature in the winter.
-(Not great for clothes, but perfect for all my ferments!)
-You could also use a cold room, a cellar, a garage or even a bar fridge.
+(Not great for clothes, but perfect for all my ferments)!
+You could also use a cold room, a cellar, a garage, or even a bar fridge.